 Definition: Indicate the ZIP Code of the patient's local residence.
 Outside the USA, this data may be known by other names such as Postal Code.
-This field should be collected in a small in a small in compliance with state/local privacy laws.
+This field should be collected in compliance with state/local privacy laws.

 Intent/Clarification: Document the zip code of the patient permanent address.
 If the medical record does not document whether the zip code is permanent or not, then use the zip code in which the patient resides at time of admission.